 The Matrix Movie Review

 The Construct is a virtual reality training program within the matrix that allows characters to practice their skills and manipulate various aspects of their environment.
 This visually stunning set piece is filled with a vast array of computer-generated elements, showcasing the vast possibilities of the matrix.
 The Construct serves as both a plot device and a visual spectacle, providing a backdrop for intense action sequences and philosophical discussions.

-See also Point Break Movie Review
+See also The Equalizer Movie Review

+The Matrix Movie Review